UC Riverside Financial Aid

 - Refund checks will be mailed to the local address on file

-- Review “Student Account Online,” “Current Activity” in R’Web for your refund amount.
+- Review “Student Account Online,” “Dynamic Bill” in R’Web for your refund amount.

 - Your current billing statement – Check your “Student Account Online” via R’Web.

 - Exit Counseling (All Loans).
 If you received a Direct Stafford Loan, a Direct Grad PLUS Loan or a TEACH grant during your attendance at UCR, please click here to complete your Exit Counseling requirement.
 All other loans/scholarships, please click here to complete your Exit Counseling requirement.

 Quick tutorials on many of our processes can be found on our Instagram Page.

 Save Time - Update FAFSA